-After the completion of one year of enrollment, each new graduate student should prepare a complete program of study in consultation with the student’s advisor for programs that do not have a degree audit available.
+In the absence of a degree audit at the completion of one year of enrollment, each new graduate student should prepare a complete program of study in consultation with the student’s advisor for programs.
 Students should check with their Program Director prior to completing either, the Graduate School only needs to receive one or the other.

 Application to Candidacy

 The program of study will formally list the curriculum requirements for degree completion and is required for application to candidacy.
 The program of study must be approved by the advisor, department, and academic dean and submitted to the Graduate School.
 The Program of study may specify the Catalog at the time of graduation, as long as the catalog is considered active.
 Otherwise, the current Catalog will be listed.

 An Application for Admission to Candidacy must be filed with the Graduate School.
 This must be done before the completion of 12 credits of graduate coursework.
 The student must have a minimum cumulative GPA of 3.0 at the time the application is submitted.
 The application may specify the Catalog at the time of graduation, as long as the catalog is considered active.
 Otherwise, the current Catalog will be listed.